 With numbers like that, it probably sounds like something you should be taking part in and dedicating a percentage of your budget to.
 But, what do you really know about the programmatic process?
 Is it worthy of your precious marketing dollars?

 It is important to fully understand the pros and cons of the programmatic buying process in order to decide if it is right for you and your company.
-Here’s a Q&A with Blue Onion Media’s media director, Joel Grabois, to help break it down.
+Here’s a Q&A with Blue Onion Media’s CEO, Joel Grabois, to help break it down.

 Q: What is programmatic media buying?